MarcYin/SIAC/README.md

 All the outputs from SIAC are within the original L8/L9 L1C folder.

-- An example of correction for Landsat 5 for a more detailed demostration of the usage is shown [here](https://github.com/MarcYin/Global-analysis-ready-dataset)
+- An example of correction for Landsat 5 for a more detailed demonstration of the usage is shown [here](https://github.com/MarcYin/Global-analysis-ready-dataset)

 ## Examples and Map: